ActianCorp/sqlalchemy-ingres/README.md

   * SQLAlchemy 1.3.16 and 1.4.36
   * Avalanche, Ingres 11.x, Vector 5.1, and Vector 6.x - via ODBC

-The current Ingres dialect code is built to work with SQLAlchemy version `1.x` and will produce runtime errors if attempting to use it with the forth-coming `2.x` version of SQLAlchemy.
+The current Ingres dialect code is built to work with SQLAlchemy version `1.x` and will produce runtime errors if attempting to use it with the forth-coming `2.x` version of SQLAlchemy (for more information see [issue 5](https://github.com/clach04/ingres_sa_dialect/issues/5)).

 It is important to be aware of which version of SQLAlchemy is installed.
 Version pinning provides the ability to install the desired version explicitly.
 ```